binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Avoiding the use of external interpreters means you will have to do the interpreting yourself, or you will have to be more thorough in performing other countermeasures.

-Occasionally finding a parametrised API for your user case can be a challenge.
+Occasionally finding a parametrised API for your use case can be a challenge.

 Going through the process of defining your semantic types can take some time, which often causes the stake holders to think about things they may have glossed over.
 Working through validation, filtering and sanitisation can be time consuming.